icl-utk-edu/blaspp/example/README.md

 or in the Makefile.
 For the flags, there are two more options:

 a.
-Using pkg-config to get CXXFLAGS and LIBS for BLAS++ (recommended). pkg-config must be able to locate the blas++ package.
+Using pkg-config to get CXXFLAGS and LIBS for BLAS++ (recommended). pkg-config must be able to locate the blaspp package.
 If it is installed outside the default search path (see `pkg-config --variable pc_path pkg-config`), it should be added to `$PKG_CONFIG_PATH`.
 For instance, if it is installed in /opt/slate: